|

 Aloe lateritia Engler 1895

-This Aloe has dense stemless rosettes of dark green leaves, with fine marginal red teeth and patterned with elongated pale spots.
+This Aloe has dense stemless rosettes of dark green succulent leaves, with fine marginal red teeth and patterned with elongated pale spots.
 The leaves take on a red colour in string light and their tips tend to wither.
 Plants may form clumps by suckering.
 The inflorescence is a dense panicle of yellow to orange flowers.

 Native to grassland of Kenya, Ethiopea and Tanzania.
 The leaves are applied to various skin lesions and a decoction of the leaves is a traditional remedy for fevers and for treating livestock.
 The roots yield a yellow to pink-brown dye.